Department Chair

 • Gonzaga University, BA in Communication Arts

-Evelyn Y. Ho is a professor of communication studies, Asian Pacific American studies, and critical diversity studies.
-Beginning with an understanding that communication is a cultural activity and that health care systems and beliefs are profoundly cultural, Professor Ho's teaching and research focus broadly on the intersections of health, culture, and communication, with a specific focus on the use and cultural meanings of acupuncture and Chinese medicine in underserved communities.
-She has led...
+Evelyn Y. Ho is a professor of communication studies, Asian Pacific American studies, and critical diversity studies, and teaching for the Honors College.
+Beginning with an understanding that communication is a cultural activity and that health care systems and beliefs are profoundly cultural, Professor Ho's teaching and research focus broadly on the intersections of health, culture, and communication, with a specific focus on the use and cultural meanings of acupuncture and Chinese medicine...

 Education: